 Newly planted tea fields at Barn Close added to Tregothnan’s tea acreage in 2019.
 After a long summer of drought, the ground was so dry and hard that it was too difficult to plant new bushes.
 Just when all hope of 2019 planting was lost, the rain came and softened the ground just in time to get approximately 20,000 new bushes into the soil at Barn Close.

 Tea Keepers at Tregothnan use tried and tested agricultural methods to plant the bushes.
-At Barn Close a tractor with a cabbage planting seat helped to make light work of the new crop, which involves one person driving the tractor at a steady pace, while another person sits on a seat attached to the back of the tractor hovering inches from the ground.
-Baby tea bushes can then be dropped into place quickly and efficiently.
+At Barn Close a specially adapted tractor with a cabbage planting seat helped to make light work of the new crop, which involves one person driving the tractor at a steady pace, while another person sits on a seat attached to the back of the tractor hovering inches from the ground.
+Baby tea bushes can then be planted into place quickly and efficiently.

 The tea at Barn Close won’t be ready for harvest for a few years, or until they reach approximately 4-5 feet in size and have a stable base to retain the strength and structure of the bush.
 These are called maintenance leaves which are never used for tea making, but support the new growth (called the flush) on the flat top of the bush.